Holiday Gift Ideas

 Another local favorite on our food gift ideas list, the Inna company makes jams, shrubs, pantry items, and snacks out of their kitchen in Emeryville.
 The jam that sparked Inna’s revolution was their jalapeno jam, which they still sell today.
 Get a gift jar of two flavors or three jars plus coffee – they have combinations to fit different budget levels.
 If your gift recipient falls in love, you can take them to visit the kitchen at 1307 61st Street, Emeryville, CA 94608.

 Well, of course!
-We’re here, we love working with small groups (or big ones!) and there’s no better way to spend some quality time with the people you love during the holidays than learning a new recipe.
-Get a group of six together and try our Pasta Making 101 class and learn how to make your very own fresh pasta (and sauce) and learn about the origins of this classic dish.
-Want something custom?
-Contact us and we’ll make your fun food dreams come to life.
+We’re here, we love working with small groups (or big ones!) and there’s no better way to spend some quality time with the people you love during the holidays than tasting food together.
+Get a group together and try our San Francisco Food Tours – from Chinatown to the Painted Ladies, and everything in between!

 Book: The Flavor Bible